 It’s that time of year again when we beekeepers prepare our entries for the Dublin Honey Show.
 It’s the highlight of the beekeeping year, and we Dublin beekeepers welcome visitors from everywhere to participate in our show.

-This year we hold our honey show on Saturday 4th November, from 10:30am till 4pm at Christ Church, Rathgar.
+This year we are proud to be staging our 75th honey show on Saturday 3rd November, from 10:00am till 4pm at Christ Church, Rathgar.
 There you will find:

 - The best Dublin honey for sale